hsr-22/Python/README.md

 # Python
-## My Python Codespace
+## My Python Repository
-This is the place where I'll put up my Python practice.
+This is the place where I'll (hopefully) put up my Python practice.